AlecAivazis/survey/README.md

 prompt := &survey.MultiSelect{..., PageSize: 10}
 ```

-## Editor
+### Editor

 Launches the user's preferred editor (defined by the $EDITOR environment variable) on a
-temporary file .
+temporary file.
 Once the user exits their editor, the contents of the temporary file are read in as
 the result.
 If neither of those are present, notepad (on Windows) or vim (Linux or Mac) is used.